 Shopping wholesale warehouses can be fun, but you can easily go overboard.
 Don’t walk out of Costco, Sam’s Club, or BJ’s having paid an oversized bill.
 I share my secrets to shopping wholesale warehouses on a budget below.

-- Skip the food samples.
 Nibbling on the samples is my favorite when shopping at Costco, but it’s a big no-no if you want to stay on budget.
 Once you try something — especially on an empty stomach – you’re more likely to cave in and buy it (Editors note: I’ve seen this first-hand that when someone tries a sample, they seem more apt to purchase the item).

-- Shop gift cards.
-You can usually find gift cards (like iTunes and Starbucks) for less than the face value.
+You can usually find gift cards (like local restaurants and Starbucks) for less than the face value.
 You will have to buy $50 – $100 worth of them.
 These make great inexpensive Christmas presents!

 One of the best ways to save money at these warehouses is to avoid spur of the moment purchases so stick to your list!
 And keep in mind that not everything is a bargain.
 What are your tips for shopping at wholesale warehouses?

 Yazmin Cruz is a staff writer at the money and coupon blog, BargainBabe.com.